O. Guy Morley

 The train ride was a fresh experience for Jack.
 Soon after he left the New Delhi station, still within a part of the railway yard, he saw a man taking a shower from running water coming out of a leakage in a pipe higher than his height.
 It was a relatively cold morning.
 Once the train got outside Delhi, he saw people here and there squatting near the railroad track.
 At almost every stop, he bought a cup of chai.
 At one time, the cup seemed to be made of mud.
 It was convenient because it returns to the mother earth right after a single use.

 At a rural railway station at about the mid point, the train stopped.
 There was an announcement and everyone started to get off in a matter-of-fact manner.
 The only part he understood was that there was something wrong with the train.
 Noticing Jack, another passenger volunteered to explain the situation.
-The train has some mechanical problem.
-There will be no replacement.
+The train had some mechanical problem.
+There would be no replacement.
 The passengers were asked to ride whatever train going through the station.
 Although Jack was not expecting this, he wasn’t shocked either.

 After several hours, when the daylight is disappearing, the next train came.
 Jack was taken aback.
 He couldn’t tell if this was a dream.
 The train was full of people, in the cabins, on the door steps, and even on the roof.
 He was determined to catch this train but he was not sure if he could make it.
 Looking for some space to sneak in, he reached the end of the train.
 There was a small cabin where the conductor stays.
 With some hesitation, Jack asked the conductor what to do.
 The conductor examined Jack and realized that he was a foreigner.
 Foreigners are “out caste” or unclassified.
 The interesting consequence of this fact is that foreigners are treated somewhat kindly.
 The conductor shook his head sideways.
 By this time, Jack knew that it is a positive gesture.
 The conductor led Jack into his cabin.
 As soon as Jack went in, he noticed that the cabin was already practically full with several other people, all male.
 They were sitting on the floor.
 One person seemed to have some sort of physical and/or mental condition.
 He was looking nowhere in particular and didn’t respond to any new stimuli.
 Jack had to stay standing in the middle of others.